Bahai Library Online

 • Available online from the Bahá'í Library.

-• Peace; World peace (general); Compilations; * Publications; - Bahá'í World Centre
+• Peace; World peace; - Compilations; * Publications; - Bahá'í World Centre

 • For picture see BW19:321.

-• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; - Conferences, International; Youth; International Youth Year; Kauai; Hawaii, USA; Oceania
+• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; - Conferences, International; Youth; International Youth Year; Kauai, HI; Hawaii, USA; Oceania

 • For picture see BW19:322.

-• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; - Conferences, International; - Conferences, International; Youth; International Youth Year; Lima, Peru; Peru; Latin USA
+• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; - Conferences, International; - Conferences, International; Youth; International Youth Year; Lima, Peru; Peru; Latin America

 • For picture see BW19:320.

-• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; Youth; International Youth Year; Molepolole; Botswana; Africa
+• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; Youth; International Youth Year; Molepolole, Botswana; Botswana; - Africa

 • For picture see BW19:315.

-• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; Youth; International Youth Year; European Union; Antwerp; Belgium; Europe
+• Conferences, Bahá'í; Conferences, Youth; - Conferences, International; Youth; International Youth Year; European Union (EU); Antwerp, Belgium; Belgium; - Europe

 When establishing the electoral unit basis for the election of delegates, a National Spiritual Assembly should divide the territory under its jurisdiction into electoral units, based on the number of adult Bahá'ís in each area, in such a way that each unit will be responsible for electing preferably one delegate only.